-So if your destination is Moorea, it’s another 10 minute flight from Tahiti, or a 40-minute ferry ride, and if your destination is Bora Bora, it’s about a 45 minute flight from Tahiti.
+From Tahiti, Moorea is another 10 minute flight (or a 40-minute ferry ride), and Bora Bora is about a 45 minute flight.

 Day 1: Leave New York

-Day 2: Arrive LA, change planes, Fly to Tahiti, Ferry to Moorea; Moorea overnight
+Day 2: Arrive LA, Fly to Tahiti, Ferry to Moorea; Moorea overnight

 Day 3: Moorea